Biblical Wisdom: Self-Care Is Not Selfish, and Self-Centeredness is Not Self-Love

-This Hub looks at “self-centered” as a state of being selfishly concerned solely with one's own desires, needs, or interests.
+This Hub looks at the differences between "self-care," "self-love," and “self-centeredness,” or the state of being selfishly concerned solely with one's own desires, needs, or interests.
 Self-centeredness, as I'm examining it in this Hub, can be seen as one symptom of a generalized lack of self-control.
 I'm viewing it as an out-of-control emphasis on “self” that is represented by behavior that, literally, is the acting out of a distorted view of the importance of self.
-Ultimately, it is self-destructive because it takes time and attention away from God and from concerns about other people.
+Ultimately, it is diametrically opposed to self-care and self-love, because it is self-destructive.
+Why?
+Because self-centeredness takes time and attention away from God, away from concerns about how you can help other people, and time away from developing ways to grow in your personal development.

 It is Not Selfish to Love Yourself ...